frederic-perez/AmE-dictionary/data/dictionary.md

 __hot glue__
 __hot seat__
 __hot spring__ _n_
+__hot toddy__ _n_ A drink consisting of whiskey, brandy, or other liquor mixed with hot water, sugar, and spices.
 __hot tub__ _n_ A wooden tub, usu. big enough to hold several persons, filled with hot water and often equipped with a whirlpool.
 __hot water__ _n_
 __hot__ _adj_ _We’ve got a hot crowd tonight._